DLTcollab/dcurl/README.md

 Reference Implementation (IRI).

 # Warning
-* You need to configure OpenCL platform and device by yourself in ```src/clcontext.c```
 * You need to configure paths and flags of OpenCL installation in ```mk/opencl.mk```
+* dcurl will automatically configure all the GPU divices on your platform.
 * Check JDK installation and set JAVA_HOME if you wish to specify.
-* Only one GPU can be facilitated with dcurl at the moment.
 * If your platform doesn't support Intel SSE, dcurl would be compiled with naive implementation.

 # Build Instructions